Skip to main content Skip to site navigation

 Public school grade levels that must meet this requirement

 • Kindergarten - All public school children entering Kindergarten grade level must have the KOHA completed.
-While students in Transitional Kindergarten (TK) can technically complete the assessment during their TK year, the required data for those students (see below) should not be submitted until their kindergarten year.
+While students in Transitional Kindergarten (TK) can complete the assessment during their TK year, the required data for those students (see below) should not be submitted until their kindergarten year.

-• Any student in first grade in public school, only if they did not attend public school Kindergarten the prior year - Some children do not attend public school Kindergarten, and their first year in public school is first grade.
+• Any student in first grade in public school, only if they did not attend public school Kindergarten the prior year Some children do not attend public school Kindergarten, and their first year in public school is first grade.
 For these first grade students only–not all public school first graders–the oral health assessment is required.

 • Due dates- The forms for all Kindergartners and only those 1st graders in public school for their first year should ideally be turned into the school within the first half of the school year.
 However, the final due date for parents/caregivers to turn in a completed KOHA or Waiver form is May 31st (or by the end of the school year for those schools that get out before May 31st).